13 Forex CRM Features Brokers Need in 2026

 Step 2: Request a sandbox environment, not just a demo.
 A guided demo shows you what the vendor wants you to see.
 A sandbox lets you test real workflows with your own data.
 Any serious vendor will provide one.

 Step 3: Test the integration depth.
 Connect the CRM to your MT4/MT5 server in the sandbox.
 Create accounts, process deposits, run reports.
-If the integration breaks or requires manual steps, that’s what your team will deal with every day.
+If the integration breaks or requires manual steps, that is what your team will deal with every day.

 Step 4: Check the API documentation.
 Open the API docs before signing a contract.
 If the documentation is sparse, outdated, or non-existent, custom integrations will be painful.

 Step 5: Ask about the upgrade path.
 How often does the vendor release updates?
 How are they deployed?
 Will updates break your customizations?
-A CRM that’s difficult to upgrade becomes a liability over time.
+A CRM that is difficult to upgrade becomes a liability over time.

 For a broader perspective on choosing the right system, read our guides on choosing a forex CRM solution and forex CRM software options.